-40 per cent of those adolescents also experienced withdrawal symptoms when they stopped, and were also more likely to have issues at school, work or in their relationships.
-The withdrawal symptoms of marijuana appear to be similar to other drugs and include irritability, anxiety, sleeping difficulties and depression.
-The Institute of Medicine’s report from 1999 also found signs of weed dependence in around 9 per cent of users.
+A separate report from The Institute of Medicine in 1999 also found signs of weed dependence in around 9 percent of users.
 Other studies in the past have also found psychological and physical symptoms of withdrawal in people and animals.

 Many people are under the assumption that weed is not addictive, or that it is only psychologically addictive.
 People often consider harder drugs, such as heroin or cocaine, when they talk about drug addiction, and picture dramatic withdrawal symptoms such as vomiting and shaking.
-While ceasing marijuana use does not have such severe symptoms, and withdrawal does not have lethal consequences, the National Institute of Drug Abuse (NIDA) advises that tolerance and withdrawal symptoms suggest physical addiction, regardless of their severity.
+While ceasing marijuana use does not have such severe symptoms, and withdrawal does not have lethal consequences, the National Institute of Drug Abuse (National Institute on Drug Abuse (NIDA) Principles of Drug Addiction Treatment: A Research-Based Guide (Third Edition), P 26) advises that tolerance and withdrawal symptoms suggest physical addiction, regardless of their severity.

 If marijuana tolerance and withdrawal symptoms occur within a period of twelve months, then drug use is certainly an issue.
 Those who are urged to use marijuana to feel like themselves, and continue to use it regardless of its impacts on relationship, school or work are likely to be dependent.
 Some people become tolerant to weed, which means that they need even more to reach the same high.

-Some habitual marijuana users cannot stop using it even if it has negative impacts on their life.
+Some habitual marijuana users cannot stop using the drug even if it has negative impacts on their life.
 Those who experience at least two of the following symptoms within a twelve-month period could be at risk of marijuana addiction:

 - Using more marijuana for longer periods of time